Probabilistic enumeration and equivalence of nonisomorphic trees: Extensions

 \subsection{Subcritical classes of graphs}

 The definition of a subcritical class of unlabelled graphs~\cite[Def.
-10]{MR2873207} involves the concept of cycle index series $Z_G$ of graph classes $\cG$, as well as operations such as rooted and derived classes of structures.
-We refer the reader to~\cite{MR633783,MR1629341} for the technical background on these notions.
+10]{MR2873207} involves the concept of cycle index series $Z_G$ of a graph class $\cG$, as well as operations such as rooted and derived classes of structures.
+The cycle index series of $\cG$ is a power series in countably infinitely many variables

+with symmetries of graphs being defined analogously as for trees, and $\sigma_i$ denoting the number of cycles of length $i$ in $\sigma$ for all $i \ge 1$.
+Likewise, for rooted graphs all symmetries are required to fix the root vertex, and the cycle index series for classes of rooted graphs are defined accordingly.
+Derived graphs are rooted graphs, except that the root-vertex is required to have a place-holder label $*$.
+That is, for a derived class of graphs the symmetries on a set of vertices $U$ are pairs $(G, \sigma)$ with $G$ a rooted graph on the vertex set $U \cup \{*\}$ (assuming always $* \notin U$), and $\sigma: U \to U$ a permutation of $U$ such that the canonical bijective extension $U \cup \{*\} \to U \cup\{*\}$ is a graph automorphism of $G$.
+We refer the reader to~\cite{MR633783,MR1629341} for details on the technical background of these notions.

 A class of graphs $\cG$ (assumed to be closed under relabelling of vertices) is called block-stable, if it contains the graph consisting of a single vertex, and any graph lies in $\cG$ if and only if all its blocks (maximal $2$-connected subgraphs) lie in $\cG$.
 Its subclasses of connected and $2$-connected graphs are denoted by $\cC$ and $\cG$.
 We let $\cC^\bullet$ and $\cB'$ denote the corresponding classes of vertex rooted and derived graphs.
 The ordinary generating series and cycle index sums of these classes are related by